-Project-Specific Safety and Health\Procedures

-Safety and health procedures associated with specific activities (such as trenching, soil stockpiling, placement of pipe, tank installation, pump and other equipment installation etc...) shall be explicitly covered in the Contractor's Construction Safety and Health Program.
-The Contractor shall identify all activities associated with the construction of their project and describe safety and health procedures for any applicable activity.
-A recommended minimum basic outline for a safety and health plan is provided in Appendix A.

-This safety and health plan will be reviewed by SAWS and shall include:
+- 9. Site-Specific Safety and Health Procedures: Safety and health procedures associated with specific activities (such as trenching, soil stockpiling, placement of pipe, tank installation, pump and other equipment installation etc...) shall be explicitly covered in the Contractor's Construction Safety and Health Program.
+The Contractor shall identify all activities associated with the construction of his/her project and describe safety and health procedures for any applicable activity.
+The minimum basic outline for a safety and health plan is provided in the Appendix.
+This safety and health plan will be reviewed and approved by SAWS and shall include: - a.
+The Construction Contractor's "competent" person shall oversee safe work practices at the project site in accordance with applicable OSHA regulations; - b.
+Procedures for trenching and related activities shall follow the requirements of 29 CFR 1926, Subpart P, and Item 402 of TxDoT's 2004 Standard Specifications for Construction and Maintenance of Highways, Streets and Bridges to prevent trench cave-ins and related injuries;

-- The Construction Contractor's "competent" person shall oversee safe work practices at the project site in accordance with applicable OSHA regulations. - Procedures for trenching and related activities shall follow the requirements of 29 CFR 1926, Subpart P, and Item 402 of the TxDoT Standard Specifications for Construction of Highways, Streets and Bridges, and Texas State Health and Safety Code 756.023, to prevent trench cave-ins and related injuries. - All crane operations and lifting of heavy or cumbersome objects, such as associated with tank installation, shall comply with 29 CFR 1926, Subpart N, to prevent personal injury and equipment damage. - Persons entering confined spaces shall have completed the required training and understand how and when to sample and identify confined spaces according to 29 CFR 1910.146.
-A confined space rescue plan shall also be included with the project-specific safety and health plan. - Lockout / tagout procedures for electrical and mechanical equipment and hazards at each job site shall be identified and described in the project-specific safety and health plan.
-Electrically-qualified persons shall follow the provisions of 29 CFR 1910.147, to prevent personal injury and equipment damage. - Procedures for traffic control safety according to Item 502 of the TxDoT Standard Specifications for Construction of Highways, Streets and Bridges. - Procedures related to storage and handling of hazardous materials. - Procedures for utility awareness (including, but not limited to, the location and identification of utilities such as gas, electrical, telephone, water, sewer, recycle water, cable systems, etc.).
+- c.
+All crane operations and lifting of heavy or cumbersome objects, such as associated with tank installation, shall comply with 29 CFR 1926, Subpart N, to prevent personal injury and equipment damage; - d.
+Persons entering confined spaces shall have completed all proper training and understand how and when to sample and identify confined spaces according to 29 CFR 1910.146.
+A confined space rescue plan shall also be identified in the project-specific safety and health plan.
+Contractors should refer to the SAWS' Confined Space Entry Program for Guidance; - e.
+Lockout/tagout procedures for electrical and mechanical equipment and hazards at each job site shall be identified and described in the project-specific safety and health plan.
+Contractors should refer to the SAWS Lockout/Tagout/Blankout Program for guidance. - f.
+Procedures for traffic control safety according to Item 502 of TxDoT's 2004 Standard Specifications for Construction and Maintenance of Highways, Streets and Bridges.
+Contractors should refer to the SAWS Work Zone Traffic Control Program for guidance; - g.
+Procedures related to storage and handling of hazardous materials; - h.
+Procedures for utility awareness (including, but not limited to, the location and identification of utilities such as gas, electrical, telephone, water, sewer, recycle water, cable systems, etc.).

-Personal Protective Equipment

-The use of personal protective equipment (PPE) is an important step in preventing accidents, injuries and illnesses, when other protective measures can not be fully eliminate a hazard.
-PPE ranges from minimal equipment such as hard hats and safety-toed footwear to fully-encapsulating suits with self-contained breathing apparatus (SCBA).
-The level of PPE used shall be determined by the Job Safety Analysis (JSA) performed by the contractor; e.g., if specific chemical contaminants are encountered in the soil, an emergency spill response is required, thus a higher level of PPE may be required.

-Each Contractor and Subcontractor shall evaluate the job(s) to be performed and prepare a JHA to identify the proper PPE.
-The project-specific Construction Safety and Health Program shall identify the different levels and type of PPE to be used, and the appropriate times it is to be used.
+Personal Protective Equipment: The use of personal protective equipment (PPE) is an important step in preventing accidents, injuries and illnesses.
+PPE ranges from every day, mandatory protective equipment to fully-encapsulating equipment, depending on the specific task and job site.
+One circumstance which shall require a higher level of PPE is construction in areas of contaminated soils.
+Each Contractor, Subcontractor, and individual employee shall think through the job(s) to be performed and prepare a job hazard analysis (JHA) to identify the proper PPE.
+The project-specific Construction Safety and Health Program shall identify different types of PPE and how and when they will be used.

-All persons working in, visiting and/or inspecting SAWS job sites shall wear the specified PPE, regardless of their actual participation in the work being conducted.
+All persons working in, visiting and/or inspecting SAWS job sites shall wear the proper PPE, regardless of their actual participation in the work being conducted.
+Contractors should refer to the SAWS Personal Protective Equipment Program for guidance.